UI football coaches Jim Reid and LaVar Woods visited with the media Wednesday

 Nebraska at Iowa Friday, Nov.
 23, 2012

-LeVar Woods, a three-year football letterman at the University of Iowa and a veteran of seven seasons in the National Football League, is in his second season as Iowa's linebackers coach.
+LeVar Woods, a three-year football letterman at the University of Iowa and a veteran of seven seasons in the National Football League, is in his third season coaching the Iowa linebackers.
 Woods previously served as an administrative assistant with the Iowa program since September, 2008.

-Under the direction of Woods, Iowa's linebackers held the top three spots on the tackle chart in 2012.
-Anthony Hitchens not only led Iowa in tackles, but also led the Big Ten and ranked sixth in the nation.
-James Morris ranked third in the Big Ten and 13th in the nation.
-Christian Kirksey was third on the team in tackles, while ranking second in the nation with four recovered fumbles.
+Under the direction of Woods, Iowa's linebackers also held the top three spots on the tackle chart in 2012.
+Hitchens not only led Iowa in tackles, but also led the Big Ten and ranked sixth in the nation.
+Morris ranked third in the Big Ten and 13th in the nation.
+Kirksey was third on the team in tackles, while ranking second in the nation with four recovered fumbles.
 He was also one of eight players in the nation with two touchdowns on interception returns.
-All three return as seniors in 2013.

 Woods served as Iowa's defensive line coach in the 2011 Insight Bowl.
 Despite the loss to 14th-ranked Oklahoma, the Hawkeye defense held the Sooners to a season-low 275 yards total offense and just 114 net rushing yards.
-Iowa linemen recorded four tackles for loss and two sacks and an interception.
+Iowa linemen recorded four tackles for loss, two sacks and an interception.

 As an administrative assistant, Woods assisted the coaching staff in compiling statistical information, gathering information on opponents and recruits and assisting in the day to day operation of the football office.